 Power BI Embedded is known for offering APIs that facilitate the embedding of visuals into custom applications.

-To know more about identifying and connecting to data sources in Power BI, join our Microsoft Power BI Data Analyst PL300 Course.
+To know more about identifying and connecting to data sources in Power BI, join our Microsoft Power BI Data Analyst PL300 now!

 Now that we have a brief idea of the individual components of Power BI, let’s delve deeper into how all these components work together.
 To begin with, data sources are the starting point of the working process in Power BI.
 Power BI has a feature that allows users to connect to a variety of data sources, such as files, on-premises or cloud databases, and direct connections.
 These data sources are then used to create data connections to authoring tools like Power BI Desktop.

-Data sources that can be connected to Power BI are divided into two broad categories – on-premise and on-cloud sources.
+Data sources that can be connected to Power BI are divided into two broad categories – on-premises and on-cloud sources.

 An important component in the Power BI Architecture, as mentioned earlier, is the Power BI Gateway.
 It acts as a secure channel to transport data from on-premises sources to on-cloud applications.
 The cloud side of the architecture houses several components, such as dataflows, datasets, dashboards, reports, Power BI Embedded, Power BI Premium, and more.
 Users can embed their reports and dashboards into Teams, SharePoint, custom applications, and other platforms.
 On-cloud data sources can connect to Power BI tools via direct connections.
 Users who share the published reports and dashboards for collaboration and insight-based decision making can connect with each other through web browsers, Excel, and mobile devices (iOS, Windows, Android apps).